 If you don’t wear it, you’ll end up with deep wrinkles and dark spots.
 You’ll look older before your time.
-If you’re really unlucky, get cancer, too.
+You may even get cancer.

 If you do wear it, you may not be getting your vitamin D fix and that can mess up your body really bad.
 Think osteoporosis, cancer, and all sorts of bad things.